seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 in the function.
 This is done in a very efficient manner because it uses SSA to sparsely compute lifetime information for virtual registers (which are in SSA form) and only has to track physical registers within a block.
-Before register allocation, LLVM can assume that physical registers are only live within a single basic block.
+Before register allocation, LLVM37 can assume that physical registers are only live within a single basic block.
 This allows it to do a single, local analysis to resolve physical register lifetimes within each basic block.
 If a physical register is not register allocatable (e.g., a stack pointer or condition codes), it is not